guiszk/tumblrscraper/README.md

 # tumblrscraper
-Scrape tumblr text posts by tag
+Scrape tumblr text posts by tag without using the API

 ## Installation
 Install selenium with `pip install -r requirements.txt`